rchanou/rchanou.github.io/cost-based-management.md

 >
 > -- <cite>Mike Acton</cite>

-Looking at the arsenal of development tools available to us, I sense an empty void that we are all collectively feeling around like blind mice, without seeing the bigger picture.
+Programming culture seems to be obsessed with finding elegant, all-encompassing models.
+These usually seem to be designed by galaxy-brain tryhards who feel more like they're trying to sell you a product to lock you into, rather than actual

+I want simple, straightforward, intuitive tools that don't try to do everything and don't require

 Specifically, I think we can do much better when it comes to **testing**.
 Rather than chastise developers for not devoting enough time to writing a litany of ad hoc tests, we should instead consider how we can eliminate tedium and streamline the creation of effective test suites.

 Let's take note of some techniques and tools that currently exist:

 - Table testing
+- Database-driven tests
 - Snapshot testing
 - Fuzz testing
 - Spec-generated tests
 - AI-generated tests
+- Built-in test runners
+- Auto-formatters, linters, other static analysis tools
 - Code instrumentation for profiling, detection of memory issues, telemetry, etc.
 - Structured logging
-- Built-in test runners
-- Auto-formatters, linters, other static analysis tools
 - Omniscient debuggers

-I hope that last one piqued your interest, because [omniscient debugging] closely mirrors the "missing tool" that I have in mind.
-Although omniscient debuggers haven't gone mainstream yet, I still see immense untapped potential in the "just capture everything" approach, given the right execution and a well-designed interface.
+Although these haven't gone mainstream yet, I still see immense untapped potential in the "just capture everything" approach, given the right visualization and a well-designed interface.
 As our storage capacities continue to grow and get even cheaper, this idea becomes more trivial and appealing by the day.

 What I propose is an **Omnisicient Test Generator**.
 Generating at least 80% of our tests _should_ be as simple as declaring a few "cost-based" assertions along with our usual static types, as shown above.
 You can think of it like `Printf` on steroids: it should be just as fast to type, but with a whole lot more payoff.